Beat the dealer in a race to 21 when you play First Person Blackjack.

-The objective when you play First Person Blackjack is to achieve a better total than the dealer, without the value of your cards exceeding 21.
+The objective when you play First Person Blackjack is to achieve a better total than the dealer, without the value of your cards going over 21.

-The ultimate winning hand is Blackjack, and this is completed when your first two cards total 21 exactly.
+The ultimate winning hand is Blackjack, and this is achieved when your first two cards total 21 exactly.
 This is done using an Ace and one of the picture cards (Jack, Queen or King).

-This game uses eight standard 52-card decks, and the cards are valued as explained below:
+This game uses eight standard 52-card decks, with the values of the cards outlined below:

-Each player receives a card from the dealer when betting time expires, starting from the left and moving clockwise.
+Each player receives a card from the dealer at the expiration of betting time, beginning from the left, and moving in a clockwise direction.

-You can see the value of your initial hand, as it is shown alongside your cards.
+The value of your initial hand is displayed next to your cards.

 The dealer will check their down-card to see if they have Blackjack: